Mickey's Trailer: Home media

 A Fisher-Price version of the film (and silent) was released for the Movie Viewer in 1974.

 The short was released on December 4, 2001, on Walt Disney Treasures: Mickey Mouse in Living Color and on Walt Disney's Classic Cartoon Favorites Extreme Adventure Fun Volume 7, and the 1998 The Spirit of Mickey Mouse VHS.
 It was re-released on Blu-ray/DVD/Digital on the 2018 Celebrating Mickey compilation.

 Legacy

 This cartoon was later adapted into a Mickey Mouse comic strip story titled The Unhappy Campers in which they replaced Donald with Morty and Ferdie Fieldmouse and Pluto.
 This was because Donald was not a character in the Mickey Mouse strip at the time.

-The film is also part of the Christmas show From All of Us to All of You.
+A cut down version of the film is also part of the Christmas show From All of Us to All of You.

 The film was also incorporated into the 1983 film The Outsiders.

 Some gags from the "Runaway Trailer" sequence were reused for the "Runaway Car" segment of the 1995 film A Goofy Movie.